alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 - compare engagement rate across device categories, referral sources, or landing pages
 - assess whether different entry points are associated with higher or lower engagement
-- evaluate whether changes to page titles, descriptions, or navigation influence engagement patterns
+- evaluate whether changes to page titles, descriptions, or navigation are associated with changes in engagement
-- identify groups of sessions that may warrant further investigation

 ### Understand the data

 GA4 reports "Engagement rate" instead of the traditional "bounce rate".

-Engagement rate shows the percentage of visits that met at least one of these conditions:
+Engagement rate shows the percentage of sessions that met at least one of these conditions:

 - the visit lasted longer than 10 seconds
 - the user viewed 2 or more pages